SHIFT: Architecture in Times of Radical Change—2025 Biennial Participants Announced

 Nicolas Dorval-Bory Architectes (Paris, France)

-Objects of Common Interest (Athens, Greece and New York, United States)
+Objects of Common Interest / LOT office for architecture (Athens, Greece and New York, United States)

 On Architecture (Santiago, Chile)